 For research purposes, the 6-digit Harmonized Tariff System code prefix is 170220.
-That code prefix encompasses maple syrup and maple sugar products.
+That code prefix encompasses maple syrup and maple sugar products in solid form.

 Top Maple Syrup Exporters